huawei-noah/SMARTS/docs/benchmarks/benchmark.rst

 | Run a particular benchmark by executing
 | ``scl benchmark run <benchmark_name>==<benchmark_version> <agent_locator> --auto-install``

-The ``--auto-install`` flag is optional and is only needed once at the start to install the benchmark's dependencies.
+The ``--auto-install`` flag is optional and is only needed for the first time the benchmark is run to install the benchmark's dependencies.

 If ``scl benchmark run <benchmark_name> <agent_locator>`` is run without the benchmark version, then the benchmark's latest version is run by default.